When you start to take a closer look at the textile industry, you quickly notice that the sector is singled out for these environmental abuses.

 And it is cotton growing that is often highlighted, and logically, because it represents 40% of global textile production.

-In 2016, it was counted 64% of cotton grown worldwide was genetically modified.
-Pesticides and chemical insecticides are widely used in this agriculture, which is all the more creepy when you learn that it represents 2.5% of the world's cultivated areas 😵 (sources : ISAAA http://www.isaaa.org)
+In 2016, on a compté that 64% of cotton grown worldwide was genetically modified.
+Pesticides and chemical insecticides are widely used in this agriculture, which is all the more creepy when you learn that it represents 2.5% of the world's cultivated areas 😵 (sources : HIS http://www.isaaa.org)

 On top of that, hyper-toxic products are used during the cotton dyeing.
 Harsh pesticides, chlorine, ammonia, soda, sulfuric acid and all of them.
 And if certain dyes composed of heavy metals are prohibited in Europe, there is only very few checks when the final products are imported (mainly from Asia) to us.